thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

 length and weight calculations.
 It is only an adjustment for the solid height calculation and is not the correct way to represent dead coils.

+The Add_Coils@Solid term may be used to represent unusual end configurations.
+For example, springs that have a different end type at each end.
+To establish the value of Inactive\_Coils and/or Add_Coils@Solid directly,
+first select a value of End\_Type of User_Specified.

+Examples:
-Users that understand the impact of the Add_Coils@Solid term may control it directly to represent unusual end configurations; for example, springs that have a different end type at each end.
-To establish the value of Inactive\_Coils and/or Add_Coils@Solid directly, first select a value of End\_Type of User_Specified.
-For example to represent a spring with one end Closed with the other end Closed&Ground:
+To represent a spring with one end Closed and with the other end Closed&Ground:

     CHANGE  End_Type  User_Specified
     CHANGE  Inactive_Coils   2.0